Ammar al-Baluchi: Post-9/11 period

 He later told investigators he helped his uncle arrange travel visas for people, but didn't know whether any of them were militants or not.
 In August 2002, the FBI questioned Abdul Samad Din Mohammed, the brother-in-law of Khalid Sheikh Mohammed.
-He reported that Baluchi was often in the company of his uncle, and would pick people up from the airport.
-His uncle KSM was arrested in Rawalpindi on 1 March 2003.
-Baluchi spent the next two months with Walid bin 'Attash.
-According to US reports, following his uncle's arrest Baluchi took charge of some of the new attacks being planned.
+He reported that al-Baluchi was often in the company of his uncle, and would pick people up from the airport.
+His uncle KSM was arrested in Rawalpindi on 1 March 2003. al-Baluchi spent the next two months with Walid bin 'Attash.
+According to US reports, following his uncle's arrest al-Baluchi took charge of some of the new attacks being planned.

-Marriage
+Marriage to Aafia Siddiqui

-Baluchi also married Aafia Siddiqui.
-She was accused of being an al-Qaeda member and in February 2010 was convicted of assaulting with a deadly weapon and attempting to kill U.S. soldiers and FBI agents who were seeking to interrogate her while she was in custody, claimed to be married to Baluchi.
-The marriage was confirmed by Pakistani and US intelligence, a defense psychologist, and Khalid Sheikh Mohammed's family.
-(Siddiqui's family denies she was married to Baluchi.)
+al-Baluchi also married Aafia Siddiqui.
+She was accused of being an al-Qaeda member and in February 2010 was convicted of assaulting with a deadly weapon and attempting to kill U.S. soldiers and FBI agents who were seeking to interrogate her while she was in custody, claimed to be married to al-Baluchi.
+The marriage was confirmed by Pakistani and US intelligence, a defense psychologist, and Khalid Sheikh Mohammed's family, while Siddiqui's own family denies she was married to al-Baluchi.

 According to the FBI, after her arrest, Aafia Siddiqui told them that after she learned she was wanted by the US government she had gone into hiding around late March 2003 with the al-Baluchi clan.
-Divorced at the time, she stated she married Baluchi out of religious piety, since she "could not live in the same house with an unmarried male" (namely Baluchi) she married him.
-Their marriage was held in Hub Chowki outside of Karachi in the inner courtyard of Balouchi's house, with female al-Baluchi family members present.
-Siddiqui describes Balouchi as very kind to her, "a good man who is wrongly accused".
-(Siddiqui later repudiated all statements given to the FBI.)
+Divorced at the time, she stated she married al-Baluchi out of religious piety, since she "could not live in the same house with an unmarried male" (namely al-Baluchi).
+Their marriage was held in Hub Chowki outside of Karachi in the inner courtyard of al-Baluchi's house, with female al-Baluchi family members present.
+Siddiqui describes al-Baluchi as very kind to her, "a good man who is wrongly accused"; however, Siddiqui later repudiated all statements given by her to the FBI.

 The marriage lasted only a couple of months.
-According to one of KSM's uncles, Mohammed Hussein, Baluchi became alienated with Aafia's "liberal way of life".
-Aafia told the FBI that Baluchi divorced her after he was arrested.
+According to one of KSM's uncles, Mohammed Hussein, al-Baluchi felt alienated by Aafia's "liberal way of life".
+Aafia told the FBI that al-Baluchi divorced her after he was arrested.